Arithmetic statistics for the Fine Selmer group in Iwasawa theory: Iwasawa theory of the Fine Selmer group

 with finite kernel and cokernel.
-Here, $\alpha$ is the rank of $M^\vee$ as a $\Lambda$-module, $\mu_i>0$ and $f_j(T)$ is a distinguished polynomial (i.e., a monic polynomial with non-leading coefficients divisible by $p$).
+Here, $\mu_i>0$ and $f_j(T)$ is a distinguished polynomial (i.e., a monic polynomial with non-leading coefficients divisible by $p$).
 The characteristic ideal of $M^\vee$ is (up to a unit) generated by

 where $\mu=\sum_i \mu_i$ and $g_M(T)$ is the distinguished polynomial $\prod_j f_j(T)$.
 The quantity $\mu$ is the $\mu$-invariant, which is denoted $\mu_p(M)$, and the $\lambda$-invariant $\lambda_p(M)$ is the degree of $g_M(T)$.
 In this paper, we shall set $\mu_p(E/\Q_{\op{cyc}})$ (resp. $\lambda_p(E/\Q_{\op{cyc}})$) to denote the $\mu$-invariant (resp. $\lambda$-invariant) of the classical Selmer group $\op{Sel}_{p^\infty}(E/\Q_{\op{cyc}})$.
 On the other hand, we set $\mu_p^{\op{fn}}(E/\Q_{\op{cyc}})$ (resp. $\lambda_p^{\op{fn}}(E/\Q_{\op{cyc}})$) to denote the $\mu$-invariant (resp. $\lambda$-invariant) of the fine Selmer group $\mathcal{R}_{p^\infty}(E/\Q_{\op{cyc}})$.
 At this point, we note that for the fine Selmer group, there is no known analog of the main conjecture.
 Therefore, the fine Selmer group is a purely algebraic object and in many respects, its structure is more mysterious than the classical Selmer group.